atdd-bdd/GherkinExecutorForJava/README.md

 The tables can be passed to the glue methods as a list of objects or a list of strings.

 The glue code for each feature resides in the feature package.
 There is no regular expression matching.
-The step statement is converted into a glue code function name.
+The step statement is converted into the glue code function name.

-If you need the same code to execute for multiple glue code methods, you delegate to a common implementation, just like you would do with production code.
+If you need the same code to execute for multiple glue code methods, you can delegate to a common implementation, just like you would do with production code.

-The Translate file resides in your application code.
+The Translate file resides in your application source control.
 The way it works does not change.
-If it works for you, there is no reason to change it.
+If Translate works for you, there is no reason to change it.
 If you want additional features (no sure what they might be), then you decide when you want to drop in a new version.
 If there are any issues, you revert back to the old one using git (or your source code control framework).
+You can use your existing framework (Cucumber, SpecFlow, etc.) to process your existing feature files and just use GherkinExecutor for new ones.

 The tests are unit tests of your test framework.
-So the reporting of your framework works as is.
+So the reporting of your framework works just like your existing reporting.
  Your customization of the glue code is the same as you would do for a regular unit test.
-The only difference would be that You need to save in glue code class variables any values required for communication between separate steps in a scenario.
+The only difference would be that you need to save in glue code class variables any values required for communication between separate steps in a scenario.

-You can alter Translate if you want more output from the glue code.
+You can alter Translate if you want more output or less from the glue code.
 ### Keywords
 There are more keywords than in standard Gherkin.
 You can add additional ones by modifying Translate.
 ```